treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 Here we're looping over a list of two-item tuples and making a dictionary out of them.

-The `dict` constructor does exactly that:
+This task is exactly what the `dict` constructor was made for:

 ```python
 abbreviations_to_names = dict(states)
 ```

 The built-in `list` and `dict` constructors aren't the only comprehension-replacing tools.

-The standard library and third-party libraries sometimes include tools that might be better suited for your needs than a comprehension.
+The standard library and third-party libraries also include tools that are sometimes better suited for your looping needs than a comprehension.

-Here's a generator expression that sums up a iterable-of-iterables-of-numbers:
+Here's a generator expression that sums up an iterable-of-iterables-of-numbers:

 ```python
 def sum_all(number_lists):